What the study found

 Key points

-- The study describes ion transport as hopping through a solid matrix of immobilized solvent molecules.
+- The authors describe lithium-ion motion as a hopping mechanism through immobilized solvent molecules.

 Disclosure